raspberri05/vault/Music 019/Music of Asia.md

 	* 3 string long necked lute, producing song like banjo
 	* associated with austere spiritualiy and meditation, drama for kabiki theater
 	* covered with snakeskin, cat skin, or dog skin, wooden box roughly square in shape
-## Music of China and its cultural and musical traits
+## Music of China and Its Cultural and Musical Traits
 ### Musical Periods/Dynasty
 * Dynastic China (1122 – 1911 BCE)
 	* well developed musical culture as early as Zhou dynasty
 * Republic of China (1912 – 1949)
-* People’s Republic of China (1949 – Now)
+* People's Republic of China (1949 – Now)
 ### Traditional Musical Styles of the Culture
 * Traditional  - music before 1911
 	* 5 note scale